-Players who continue to play or return to play before they are recovered from concussion face significant risks.

-- It isn't clear when a head injury is a concussion or a structural brain injury so they must be removed for their safety, in case the injury is more complicated that initially it appears.
-Serious injury or death may occur due to an unidentified structural brain injury such as bleeding on the brain or a fracture to the skull - A second concussion within a short time frame of a first could cause 'Second Impact Syndrome', this is rapid swelling of the brain, it may result in death or at least severe brain damage - Continuing to play when concussed while the brain isn't functioning normally can lead to poor decision making which puts the player, team mates and opposite at risk of increased injury from reckless actions, or slow reaction times. - A study in rugby union found even in cases of a well-managed concussion the risk of subsequent (any) injury in the following 12 months was increased by approximately 60%. - Repetitive head injuries my result in changes to a player's mental health and longer-term functional impairment of the brain.
+- Players who continue to play or return to play before they are recovered from concussion face significant risks such as a Second concussion within a short time frame of a first which could cause 'Second Impact Syndrome', this is rapid swelling of the brain, it may result in death or at least severe brain damage. - Continuing to play when concussed while the brain isn't functioning normally can lead to poor decision making which puts the player, teammates and opposite at risk of increased injury from reckless actions, or slow reaction times. - A study in rugby union found even in cases of a well-managed concussion the risk of subsequent (any) injury in the following 12 months was increased by approximately 60%. - Repetitive head injuries my result in changes to a player's mental health and longer-term functional impairment of the brain.
 Research in this area is evolving.
-Until further research gives absolute clarity it is everyone's responsibility reduce the risk of repetitive head injuries and be cautious in the management of suspected concussions.
+Until further research gives absolute clarity it is everyone's responsibility reduce the risk of repetitive head injuries and be cautious in the management of suspected concussions. - A recent concussion can result in other musculoskeletal injuries - Previous concussions present a higher risk of sustaining further concussions - Delays in reporting or under-reporting can lead to a prolonged return following concussions